Skip to main content

 What Are Anti-Androgens and Their Purpose?

 Anti-androgens represent a class of therapeutic agents designed to counteract the biological actions of androgens, which are male sex hormones like testosterone and dihydrotestosterone (DHT).
 These compounds achieve their purpose through various mechanisms, primarily by blocking androgen receptors in target tissues or by inhibiting the production of androgens within the body.
-Their clinical applications span a range of conditions, including management, certain dermatological conditions, and aspects of gender-affirming care.
+Their clinical applications span a range of conditions, including prostate cancer management, certain dermatological conditions, and aspects of gender-affirming care.

 For individuals undergoing treatment for prostate cancer, anti-androgen therapy, often termed androgen deprivation therapy (ADT), aims to suppress androgen-driven tumor growth.
 In other contexts, these agents might address conditions like hirsutism or acne by reducing androgenic effects on the skin.
 The specific agent chosen and its mechanism of action determine how it interacts with the body’s broader endocrine landscape.